tgen/MARS/README.md

   **Inputs**
   - Required:
-   -- An input BAM file
+   - An input BAM file
   - Optional:
-   -- A GTF file (with the -b flag invoked to build a reference GTF using the input GTF, or without the -b flag to use the GTF directly).
+   - A GTF file (with the -b flag invoked to build a reference GTF using the input GTF, or without the -b flag to use the GTF directly).
 Defaults to provided GTF if absent.
-   -- An output path (to specify where the output files should go).
+   - An output path (to specify where the output files should go).
 Defaults to current working directory if absent.
-   -- A resource directory (to specify where the resource files are located).
+   - A resource directory (to specify where the resource files are located).
 Defaults to current working directory if absent.
-   -- A name for the sample.
+   - A name for the sample.
 Defaults to the name of the input BAM if absent.
-   -- The -b option.
+   - The -b option.
 Invoke to build the reference GTF.
 Must be used in tandem with the input GTF.

 **Biological Theory Behind Design**

+Multiple Myeloma (MM) is a cancer of plasma cells, a type of white blood cell responsible for producing a single unique immunoglobulin (IG).
+Experimental data show that it is extremely rare for mutations in oncogenes causing uncontrolled cell growth and mutations in genes responsible for IG production to overlap.
+Consequently, a 100% pure myeloma sample should theoretically exhibit production of only one IG RNA sequence, with additional IG RNA serving as an indicator of decreased purity.
+Furthermore, production of RNA associated with genes *downregulated* in plasma cells should serve as an additional indicator of contamination.
+This software uses the Subreads tool featureCounts to obtain RNA counts corresponding to IG genes and known contaminants, and graphs the output to provide an indication of sample purity.

 **Usage Examples**